operasoftware/devopera/articles/_posts/2014-06-10-css-will-change-property.md

 	el.addEventListener('animationEnd', removeHint);

 	function hintBrowser() {
-		this.style.willChange = 'transform, opacity';// the optimizable properties that are going to change in the animation's keyframes block
+		// The optimizable properties that are going to change
+		// in the animation's keyframes block
+		this.style.willChange = 'transform, opacity';
 	}

 	function removeHint() {